NeilSi57/Assessment-Task-3/# Identying and Defining.md

 ## Security Requirements
 Each player will have to create an account with a secure password to help protect their account
 ## Reliability and Availability
-The system should be online 24/7 so that people around the world anytime and play whenever they want
+The system should be online 24/7 so that people around the world anytime and can play whenever they want
 # Consideration of Social and ethical issues
 ## Define the following terms
 ## Accessibility